Handlers

 execute_tool_calls | Execute the tool calls from the previous LLM reply |

-hook | Call a specific named hook tool directly (no LLM involved) |
+tools | Call a specific named tools tool directly (no LLM involved) |

 raise_error | Immediately halt the chain with an error message |